-5351 Advanced Pharmacology for Nurse Practitioners
+5351 Advanced Pharmacology

-Use of pharmacotherapeutics, herbals and dietary supplements for primary health care across the life span.
+Use of advanced pharmacotherapeutics, herbals and dietary supplements for primary health care across the life span.
 Drugs used to treat and manage common illnesses and conditions are the focus of the course.
 Content includes indication, selection, adverse effects, and client education related to use of prescribed medication.
-Clinical decision-making and review of laws governing prescriptive authority for Nurse Practitioners are also emphasized.
+Clinical decision-making and review of laws governing prescriptive authority are also emphasized.